 The thought of contracting an STDs is pretty scary, isn't it?
-Imagine having to deal some stranger rash or sore that you suddenly find in your genital region.
+Imagine having to deal some strange rash or sore that you suddenly find in your genital region.
 What should you?
 What about that odd-colored discharge coming out of your penis or vagina?
 Is that normal?
 Why do you feel so much pain every time you have to pee?

 Those are just a few of the many symptoms of an STD.
 They usually manifest in the early stages of the disease.
 Once you experience them, it means that it is time to get an STD test and receive treatment for it.